 When an external party is involved in the project, it is strongly advised you operate on the basis of a graduation contract.
 A model contract (IDE Graduation Contract) is available to support you in coming to agreements with the client (see Graduation website -> Downloads).
-As you will see, neither TU Delft nor IDE Faculty are party in this agreement, which is set up to protect your rights as student as well as the client's.
-As student, you should be able to hand in the graduation project deliverables in the end, to have the work assessed and to enable graduation, where the client should be allowed to continue with your results.
+As you will see, neither TU Delft nor IDE Faculty are party in this agreement, as it is between you and the client.
+The model contract is set up to protect your rights as student and those of the client.
+As student you should be able to hand in the graduation project deliverables in the end, to have your work assessed and to enable graduation, where the client should be allowed to continue with your results.

-Form: IDE Graduation Contract (see: Graduation website -> Downloads)

-When and where to hand in: The model contract is provided to support you in negotiations with an external party.
+Form: IDE Graduation Contract (see: Graduation website -> Downloads) When and where to hand in: The model contract is provided to support you in negotiations with an external party.
 It comprises an agreement between you and the client, and does not involve the faculty nor TU Delft.
 Therefore, it does not need to be handed in.

 When there is an external party (client) involved, in general a graduation contract is used to record agreements between you and the client.
 In some situations, the client might offer you an 'internship contract', or refers to you as an 'independent contractor'.
-Because of the objectives of the graduation project, these contracts should be carefully reviewed by comparing them with the IDE Graduation Contract.
-If you, after comparing, still have doubts on what is stated in an offered contract, or the client has made adjustments to the model contract in a way you are not sure about, you can consult Graduation Support or IDE's Valorisation office.
-See Chapter 11 for contact information.
+Because of the objectives of the graduation project these contracts should be carefully reviewed by comparing them with the IDE Graduation Contract.
+If you, after comparing, still have doubts on what is stated in an offered contract, or the client has made adjustments to the model contract in a way you are not sure about, you can consult Graduation Support or IDE's Valoriation desk.
+See also Chapter 11 for contact information.